In partnership with

 - Pignasecca Market

-- Stroll through Galleria Umberto I and snack at Gran Caffè Gambrinus
+- Galleria Umberto I and snack at Gran Caffè Gambrinus

-If, however, you are not yet tired of visiting the iconic attractions of this area, a visit to the majestic Royal Palace of Caserta, just 30 minutes from Naples, will transport you back in time with its grand royal apartments and magnificent gardens.
-Here, you can stroll among historic fountains and wooded areas, immersed in a timeless, regal atmosphere.
+Back to the mainland we also recommend a visit to the Royal Palace of Caserta, just 30 minutes from Naples, will transport you back in time with its grand royal apartments and magnificent gardens.
+Here, you can stroll among historic fountains, immersed in a timeless, regal atmosphere.

-Lastly, not far from the Royal Palace of Caserta, there’s the perfect destination to combine shopping, fashion and relaxation.
-We are talking about La Reggia Designer Outlet, located in a strategic position, close to the A1 motorway, Caserta sud exit, just 10 minutes from Naples-Capodichino International Airport.
+Not far from the Royal Palace there’s also the perfect destination to combine shopping, fashion and relaxation.
+La Reggia Designer Outlet, close to the A1 motorway, exit at Caserta sud, just 10 minutes from Naples-Capodichino International Airport.

 This wonderful outlet hosts the best Italian and international brands, and offers high quality tailor-made services.
-A visit to La Reggia could be a great idea if you’ve already checked out and want to head closer to the airport while enjoying some last-minute shopping, taking advantage of the great prices and spending a relaxing, pleasant day.
+A visit to La Reggia could be a great idea if you’ve already checked out and want to head closer to the airport, taking a chance to enjoy some last-minute shopping and spend a few relaxing, pleasant hours.

-You’ll be welcomed by a square with a scenic fountain and tree-lined avenues, where you’ll find shops from top brands and various leisure options, including a kids’ play area, a space for your four-legged friends, and restaurants and cafés where you can grab a bite or enjoy your last spritz.
-In short, everything you need to spend your last hours in Naples in style.
+You’ll be welcomed by a square with a scenic fountain and tree-lined avenues, where you’ll find shops from top brands, kids play areas, a pet-friendly space, and restaurants and cafés where you can eat something or enjoy a spritz.
+In short, everything you need to make the best of your last hours in Naples!

 Day 7 stops: